Refractive Lens Exchange (RLE) Surgery

 RLE is also preferred for high hyperopic power (farsightedness) and for whom LASIK and ICL surgery generally are not suitable.

-Is RLE and Cataract Surgery same?
+Is RLE and Cataract Surgery the same?

 RLE surgery is identical to cataract surgery; Both operations involve replacing the natural lens with an IOL.